 You know the signs, that tell-tale little tingling sensation that signals you’re in for a real treat, a cold sore is on the way.
-Zovirax can be a good first line of defence and is very successful at keeping cold sores at bay, but it needs to be applied at the tingling stage.
+Zovirax and Abreva are widely used as a first line of defence and can be successful at keeping cold sores at bay, but need to be applied at the tingling stage.
 Not so useful if they appear in the morning as most of mine do.
-When you awake at night to that itching niggling feeling do you always leap out of bed and hunt for the cold sore cream?
+When you wake at night to that itching niggling feeling do you always leap out of bed and hunt for the cold sore cream?
 No, you don’t, you roll over and go back to sleep and pray for a miracle.

 When you wake up the next day with the beginnings of one of these little lovelies you know it’s time to take action.
 Once a cold sore has erupted and begun its blistery miserable life it’s no fun at all and they can be really painful, but there are lots of things you can do to shorten its life span, and to prevent them coming back.

 Cold sores are caused by the herpes simplex virus and once contracted can lie dormant in nerve cells for years.
 Triggers include being run down, getting stressed, menstrual cycle, exposure to direct sunlight and even certain foods.
 There is no cure for cold sores.
 If you’ve had one, chances are you’ll get them again, but there are loads of natural remedies and actions you can take to minimise attacks.